Medicare and PEBB Program benefits

 Note: Medicaid and TRICARE never pay first for services covered by Medicare.
 They only pay after Medicare, employer group health plans, and/or Medicare supplemental insurance have paid.

-No. If you are enrolled in a CDHP with an HSA when you or a covered family member become entitled to Medicare Part A and Part B, you must choose a new medical plan that is not a CDHP.
-PEBB must receive your request no later than 60 days after the Medicare enrollment date.
+No. If you are enrolled in a consumer-directed health plan (CDHP) with a health savings account (HSA) or a UMP Plus plan when you or your covered dependent(s) become entitled to Medicare Part A and Part B, you must change plans.
+The PEBB Program should receive your enrollment/change form 30 days before the Medicare enrollment date, but must receive it no later than 60 days after the Medicare enrollment date.
+See additional information below about the CDHP and UMP Plus plans.

 - Are the services you need covered?